-Scammers are very clever and they are constantly finding new ways to reach potential victims.
+Scammers are very clever and are constantly finding new ways to reach potential victims.
 Our tips below may help protect yourself, a friend or family member.

 Simple advice to avoid becoming a victim:

-Do not let anyone pressure you into making decisions.
+Do not let anyone pressure you into making decisions

-Get a second opinion.
+Get a second opinion

-Cold call offering help with your computer.
+Cold call offering help with your computer

-Government agency calling.
+Government agency calling

+Obtaining information from reliable and trustworthy sources is the best way to protect yourself from scams.
 WA ScamNet and Scamwatch websites regularly publish updates on scams, how to avoid them and how to get help.
 Download the Scam Spotting fact sheet for advice.
 Subscribe to WA ScamNet email alerts and follow Consumer Protection WA on Twitter or facebook.
-You can also subscribe to Scamwatch Radars.
+You can also subscribe to Scamwatch Radars and StaySmartOnline Alerts.

 If you would like to be alerted of the latest scams in WA, please add your name and email address in the boxes below and click the blue button to subscribe: